-Generalized Anxiety Disorder usually occurs in adults and it involves unrealistic obsessive worrying about common issues such as, health, finances, job, marital issues or family problems.
-These obsessions usually don’t last long but will cause the following symptoms: insomnia, trembling, fatigue, loss or appetite or increased appetite, muscular aches, upset stomach and irritability.
+Generalized Anxiety Disorder usually occurs in adults and it involves unrealistic obsessive worrying about common issues such as health, finances, job, marital issues or family problems.
+These obsessions usually don’t last long but will cause the following symptoms: insomnia, trembling, fatigue, loss of appetite or increased appetite, muscular aches, upset stomach and irritability.

 This anxiety disorder is characterized by the fear of being rejected by others and thus, becoming over conscious about your persona in public.
 The symptoms include intensive sweating of the palms, blushing, stammering when in the presence of others and heart palpitations.

 Separation anxiety is a not so common yet a very serious anxiety disorder that affects children and young adolescents as a result from separation or impending separation from the child’s attachment to his close family member, caretaker or the like.
 Normally, this affects an individual over a period of at least 4 weeks.

 Read more about Separation Anxiety here…

 This type of anxiety disorder manifests itself in obsessing over a particular fear to the point where you will freeze when put face to face with it.
 For example, if you are scared of spiders or heights, if put in front of a spider or taken on an elevator ride with glass sides, you could freeze or act in an irrational way.

 Derealization is a change in an individual’s experience of the environment, where the world around him/her feels or seems unfamiliar and unreal while depersonalization is a change in a person’s self-awareness such as the feeling of detachment from his own experience, with the self, the body and mind.